exxamalte/home-assistant-customisations/pool-pump/README.md

 This custom component for Home Assistant can be used to automatically control a pool pump that is turned on/off by a switch that Home Assistant can control.

+## Minimum requirements

+* This has been tested with Home Assistant 0.92.2.
+* A switch supported in Home Assistant that can turn on/off power to your pool pump.

 ## Features

 * Can control any switch that supports being turned on/off.